-Located in the heart of the city’s downtown, the University of Toronto’s St. George campus is one of the only major Canadian campuses without a large student-centred community facility; this project will provide that space through the renovation of 230 College Street into the new Student Commons, achieving a much needed functional integration of the student spaces and services currently dispersed over the campus.
+The University of Toronto’s St. George campus in the city’s downtown core is one of the only major Canadian campuses without a large student-centred community facility. superkül’s design will address this deficiency through the renovation of 230 College Street into the new Student Commons, achieving a much needed functional integration of the student spaces and services currently dispersed over the several city blocks comprising the campus.

-Originally built for the Royal College of Dental Surgeons in 1909 and most recently occupied by the John H. Daniels Faculty of Architecture, Landscape & Design, the building is on a prominent corner of the campus.
-Its redesign as the new Student Commons respects the historic brick-and-limestone exterior of the building while simultaneously transforming the building into a welcoming, accessible and outward-looking hub of student activity.
+Originally built for the Royal College of Dental Surgeons in 1909 and most recently occupied by the John H. Daniels Faculty of Architecture, Landscape & Design, the building sits on a prominent corner of the campus at College and Huron Streets.
+Its redesign as the new Student Commons respects the historic brick-and-limestone exterior while simultaneously transforming the building into a welcoming, accessible and outward-looking hub of student activity.
 When complete, it will deliver programming, community space and essential services for students – all governed, managed and operated by students.

 Collaborating with the Student Union enabled the design team to propose both unique and functional ways to achieve a space that meets their present needs and can adapt for future uses.
 Further research by the design team focused on the manner in which students ideally operate at the university: how materiality, colour and daylight can increase productivity and enjoyment while facilitating navigation, wayfinding and the creation of community.

-With the intention of this building functioning as a home for all, a strong focus on cultural, physical and social inclusivity is a prime design driver.
-Key goals include creating a welcoming and universally accessible space, increasing connectivity throughout the building, and creating flexible and diverse program space that can be enjoyed by different student groups in different ways.
+With the intention of this building functioning as a home base for all, a strong focus on cultural, physical and social inclusivity is a prime design driver.
+Key goals include creating a welcoming and universally accessible space, increasing connectivity throughout the building, and creating flexible and diverse program space that can be enjoyed by different student groups in myriad ways.
 A reorientation of the building on an east-west axis with the main entrance on grade reinforces the notion of universal access, as does the inclusion of flexible multipurpose rooms and a universally accessible support kitchen and computing facilities.
-Offices and meeting rooms are complemented by a variety of lounge and breakout spaces, food services, and storage spaces, all programmed for optimal adjacencies and to engender collaboration and community .
+Offices and meeting rooms are complemented by a variety of lounge and breakout spaces, food services and storage spaces, all programmed for optimal adjacencies and to engender collaboration and community.

-The project is currently in design, scheduled for completion of construction in October 2017.
+The project is slated to begin construction in Summer 2017.